diljith369/binlock/README.md

 The protection utility that encrypts and secures your binary files.

 ### Launcher
 The execution utility that runs protected binaries after password verification.
+If the protected binary has command line arguments you can provide it at the end of the launcher after password.

 ## Usage  💻